zlatanajanovic/SBMP_PerfDriving/README.md

-# Search-Based Motion Planning for Performance Automated Driving
+# Search-based task and motion planning for hybrid systems: Agile autonomous vehicles

 This is accompanying code to the "Search-based task and motion planning for hybrid systems: Agile autonomous vehicles".